Arbitrary arrests, abuse the new norm in Nicaragua

 Police and masked civilians asked the same questions in the interrogations: Who were the student leaders?
 What political party was financing their movement?
 How much were they being paid?
 What weapons did they have?

-A 24-year-old marketing major at the national university said a female police officer threatened her with a knife and slapped her.
+A 24-year-old student at the national university said a female police officer threatened her with a knife and slapped her.

 A 23-year-old woman who recently graduated from another university said she was hit with a rifle butt.